-Besides financial assistance, NTUC First Campus has distributed health and hygiene items to My First Skool families under the KidSTART programme.
+Besides financial assistance, NTUC First Campus has distributed health and hygiene items to My First Skool children from low-income families.
 More than 400 care packs have been handed out to these families during the COVID-19 crisis.

 Food from the Heart Partnership